-Volunteer personal services are not considered to be contributions or expenditures under OCRA and thus not subject to its contribution limits or expenditure ceilings.
+Volunteer personal services are not considered contributions or expenditures under OCRA and are not subject to its contribution limits or expenditure ceilings.
 Neither are travel expenses that the individual incurs without reimbursement from the campaign.
 [OMC §3.12.180]

-Example: Candidate Doe's roommate is an accountant who charges \$150 per hour in her tax preparation business.
-She recently volunteered ten hours of time preparing Ms. Doe's campaign statements.
-Candidate Doe has not received a contribution exceeding OCRA's contribution limit, nor has the campaign incurred a \$1,500 expense that would be counted against her expenditure ceiling.
+Example: Candidate Doe's roommate is an accountant who charges \$150 per hour for tax preparation professionally.
+She recently volunteered 10 hours of time preparing Ms. Doe's campaign statements.
+Candidate Doe has not received a contribution exceeding OCRA's contribution limit, nor has the campaign incurred a \$1,500 expense that would be counted against the voluntary spending limit.